 The Football Conference had a single division for the first 25 years of its existence, but since the 2004-05 season has consisted of three divisions.
 The original division was renamed Conference National, with two lower divisions added, named Conference North and Conference South.

-As an official betting partner of the Vanarama National League, LV BET offers plenty of Vanarama National League betting options for the upcoming season 2019/20.
+As an official betting partner of the Vanarama National League, LV BET offers plenty of Vanarama National League betting options for the current 2020/21 season.
 Throughout the season you can bet on individual fixtures, as well as outright betting options for the league winners.